 North Dakota: Protecting You from Injury on the Road

-Although North Dakota actively promotes safety among teen drivers and has banned cell phone use among teens, it has still received a “red light” for “danger” as a driving safety ranking from Advocates for Highway and Auto Safety.
-Among the laws the safety group urges North Dakota to implement: enforcement of seat belt laws, an all-rider motorcycle helmet law, a mandatory ignition interlock law for DUIs, a booster seat law through age 7 and raising the minimum age for a learner’s permit to 16.The state’s laws for motorcyclists are optimal, however, since they require motorcyclists of all ages to wear helmets.
-In fact, North Dakota had only two deaths in 2013 involving motorcyclists without helmets, according to NHTSA.
+Although North Dakota actively promotes safety among teen drivers and has banned cell phone use among teens, it has still received a "red light" for "danger" as a driving safety ranking from Advocates for Highway and Auto Safety.
+Among the laws the safety group urges North Dakota to implement: enforcement of seat belt laws, an all-rider motorcycle helmet law, a mandatory ignition interlock law for DUIs, and raising the minimum age for a learner's permit to 16.The state's laws for motorcyclists are optimal, however, since they require motorcyclists of all ages to wear helmets.

 |Child passenger safety||Children 7 and under must ride in approved car seat.|

 |Driving under the influence (DUI)||Legal limit for DUI is 0.08 (0.02 for drivers under 21).
 License suspension and fines of $500-5,000 based on number of convictions; possible jail time.
 For a second conviction, the driver will receive 10 days of jail time; further penalties for multiple convictions.|